-Action Step: Go to "Procedural Step 1: Prerequisite Programs" in the HACCP Cook-Chill Template and click/select the SOPs that apply to your operation.
-If needed, include any other SOPs that are not listed but are pertinent to your operation.
+Action Step: Go to "Procedural Step 1: Prerequisite Programs" in the HACCP Vacuum Packaging Template and click/select the SOPs that apply to your operation.
+If needed, include add other SOPs that are not listed but are pertinent to your operation.
 Attach all selected SOPs to your HACCP plan.

-Labeling of ROP/Cook-chill: Once packaged, cook-chill bags must be labeled with the product name and the date the food product was packaged.
-Discard date is dependent upon the cooling parameters chosen and discussed in Procedural Step 4.
-See the example label in the template.
+Labeling of ROP: Once packaged, vacuum packaged bags must be labeled so the packages are prominently and conspicuously shown on the principal display panels.
+The labeling should be in bold type on a contrasting background (see example in template).
+The "discard date" will be dependent on the final cooling temperature chosen and discussed in Procedural Step 4.
+See the example label shown in the template.
 NOTE: "Thaw date" refers to the date/time that the item was removed from the freezer.

-Action Step: Go to "Procedural Step 1: Prerequisite Programs" in the HACCP Cook-Chill Template, and show an example of the actual label you will be using in your operation.
+Action Step: Go to "Procedural Step 1: Prerequisite Programs" in the HACCP Vacuum Packaging Template and show an example of the actual label you will be using in your operation.
 Be sure it includes all required information.